A bit more about Christine

 Are there any downsides?

 Honestly, not really!
-I currently do mostly weddings and namings, so I’m meeting people at very happy times in their lives, which is rather lovely.
-Even when I’m working to create a funeral, it’s still an honour to be invited into people’s homes, listen to their memories and hopefully, help them navigate a challenging time more easily.
+Though I’m trained to offer funerals and memorials, I currently only offer weddings and namings, so I’m meeting people at very happy times in their lives, which is rather lovely.
+Even when I have worked to create a funeral, it’s still an honour to be invited into people’s homes, listen to their memories and hopefully, help them navigate a challenging time more easily.

 Some client meetings are trickier than others, particularly if people don’t have clear ideas about what they want; but that’s where the extensive training and ongoing CPD we get from @Humanists UK comes into its own – there’s always a way to tease out people’s ideas and help them work out exactly what they want for their ceremony.

-I do hate navigating to meetings, as I don’t entirely trust Google not to send me into a farmer’s field and every year, completing my self-employed tax return turns my anxiety up to ridiculous levels!
+I do hate navigating to meetings, as I don’t entirely trust Google not to send me into a farmer’s field and bad weather, illness and unexpected traffic incidents turn my anxiety up to ridiculous levels!

 Being a celebrant is generally a joy and something I’m very proud to do.